 - Was there a moment or event that sparked your desire to bring your idea to the web?

 Your about page will likely be one of the most visited pages on your site.
 So, if you are rushing to launch, get something up quick.
-Then when you have more time, go back and spend time fine-tuning your about page.
+But then when you have more time, go back and spend time fine-tuning your about page.

-More than likely you are using your site to sell something, whether that is a service that clients must call to schedule or a product that customers can buy directly on the site.
-So you must have a landing page for your services or an eCommerce product page for your items for sale.
+It’s likely that you are using your website to sell something, whether it is a service that clients must call to schedule or a product that customers can buy directly on the site.
+So you must have a landing page for your services or an ecommerce product page for your items for sale.

 Use this page as an opportunity to showcase and promote your offers and provide: